paradise-fi/RoFI/examples/simulator/distributionBlockingMemory/readme.txt

 This example should be run with only three modules, other modules will not be used within this example.
+The third module is only used as data storage to show off how remote reads work.
+The leader stores all the metadata.